finopsfoundation/framework/_resources/project--sustainability.md

 * **Sprint 2:** Define how to measure Sustainability/FinOps progress by Maturity Level (e.g. Crawl, Walk, Run)
 * **Sprint 3:** Provide guidelines for how practitioners can drive carbon optimization culture

-## Check out the FinOps X Talk on Sustainability
+## Check FinOps X Content on Sustainability
+Review this panel discussion on Sustainability and GreenOps, featuring Riley Jenkins of Domo, Amanda Dalton of Deloitte, Bindu Sharma of FireEye, and Eli Mansoor, of the FinOps Foundation community:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/j6MOXdK3hNc" title="YouTube video player" frameborder="0" allow="accelerometer;  clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Sustainability WG Community Lead, Mark Butcher, spoke about the intersection of Sustainability and FinOps at FinOps X 2022.
-Check out the talk for more context, and to better set the backdrop to utilize this Project.
+Sustainability WG Community Lead, Mark Butcher, also spoke about the intersection of Sustainability and FinOps at FinOps X 2022:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZsJl-AOcE2E" title="YouTube video player" frameborder="0" allow="accelerometer;  clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Whether you watch them now, or later, we invite users to check out both of these talks for more context, and to better set the backdrop to utilize this Project.

 ## What problem are we trying to solve?
 This working group has the overarching aim to clarify how the established world of FinOps intersects, overlaps and enables the burgeoning world of GreenOps.